Georg Gerster

-George Gerster (April 30, 1928 – February 8, 2019) was a Swiss journalist and a pioneer aerial photographer.
+George Gerster (30 April 1928 – 8 February 2019) was a Swiss journalist and a pioneer aerial photographer.

 Early life

 Born in Winterthur, in 1950 Gerster earned a doctorate at the University of Zurich in Germanistik.
 Through 1956 he worked as an editor for the inhabitants of Zurich's "World Week".
-Since then he has been active as a freelance journalist with an emphasis on science reporting and flight photography.
+Since then he was active as a freelance journalist with an emphasis on science reporting and flight photography.

-In this photographic field of activity he did substantial pioneer work in the 1950s and 1960s, respected not only for the technology and quality of his flight pictures, but above all for the universality and internationality of the topics.
+In this photographic field of activity, he did substantial pioneer work in the 1950s and 1960s, respected not only for the technology and quality of his flight pictures, but above all for the universality and internationality of the topics.

 Gerster's early photographic reportage and picture volumes detailed landscapes of North Africa.
-In the sixties he documented places of archaeological interest in over 100 countries on all continents.
-In addition, he took breath-taking pictures of mountains and deserts, coasts and lakes, agrarian and industrial landscapes.
+In the sixties, he documented places of archaeological interest in over 100 countries on all continents.
+In addition, he took breathtaking pictures of mountains and deserts, coasts and lakes, and agrarian and industrial landscapes.

-George Gerster was honored in 1976 with the Prix Nadar.
+George Gerster was honoured in 1976 with the Prix Nadar.
 His photos have been shown in single and group exhibitions in Europe, Japan and the USA.
 He was represented by the Rapho photo agency.

-Gerster emphasizes, on the one hand, the beauty of the landscape; on the other hand he points out the endangerment to nature caused by excessive use, erosion, technology and mechanization.
-The fact that he does not only want to make "beautiful pictures" shows in his expert and precisely investigated captions and book texts.
+Gerster emphasized, on the one hand, the beauty of the landscape; on the other hand, he points out the endangerment to nature caused by excessive use, erosion, technology and mechanization.
+The fact that he did not only want to make "beautiful pictures" shows in his expert and precisely investigated captions and book texts.